 With the clear gloss cured, it was time to add the decals for the gauges and some of the switches.
 As evidenced by the four gauges clustered to the right of the panel, the dimensions of the decal were slightly off.
-(They should have been a bit wider.)
+(They should have been a bit wider and had I known their dimensions were off, I could have cut the decal into sections and aligned each gauge cluster individually.)
 Once in place, a couple of coats of decal solvent got them to snug down.
 Once the solvent dried, I used colored pencils to add contrasting colors to switches and gizmos.
 Next, the panel will be shot with clear flat but I wanted to make sure things were dry before doing that:

 The next step was to paint the cockpit.
 The overall color was a color-corrected light gray and then black details were added:

 While that paint was curing, I shot the instrument panel with matte clear.
 The matte removed any hint that the gauge faces are decals:

 With the cockpit paint dry, I hit it with a coat of gloss clear and gave it a black wash and a coat of matte clear.
 Once the paint set up a bit, I added a bit of dirt using pastels: